Nexfinity/CakeyBot-Wiki/core/setup-premium.md

 title: Setup Premium
 description:
 published: 1
-date: 2023-10-08T04:26:01.033Z
+date: 2023-10-08T04:27:27.755Z
 tags:
 editor: markdown
 dateCreated: 2023-06-01T01:06:38.138Z
 ---

 # What is Cakey Bot Premium?
 Cakey Bot Premium is a subscription that takes your experience with Cakey Bot to the next level.
-It includes unlimited music queues/playlists, customizable banners for join/leave announcements, unlimited RSS feeds, access to the premium placeholders and more to come.
+It includes unlimited music queues/playlists, customizable banners for join/leave announcements, unlimited RSS feeds, access to the premium placeholders and much more!

-# Server VS White Label Premium Plans
+# Server VS Custom Bot Premium Plans
 ### Server Premium
 Server Premium is a subscription that applies to only one server / licence but it has way more features, such as:
 - Custom Join/Leave Banner Images